 If the domain has an SPF record in DNS and the sending server is confirmed then the server will not be greylisted.

 Once a connection has passed the

-Forward-confirmed reverse DNScheck a simple IP Space check is performed.
+Forward-confirmed reverse DNScheck a simple mail server check is performed.

-Here our system will check and see if the IP address of the connecting server is the same as one of the servers listed as MX for the sender's domain, or if there is no MX we check to see if it's the same as the IP address for the domain name itself or is located within the same (/24) subnet as one of the previously retrieved IP addresses.
-If any of those criteria match then the connecting server will not be greylisted.
+Here our system will check and see if the connecting server is the same as one of the servers listed as MX for the sender's domain, if there is a match then the connecting server will not be greylisted.